The Medium Is Not the Message: Deconfounding Document Embeddings via Linear Concept Erasure: Additional Findings

 To better understand when LEACE is effective, we investigate how the structural characteristics of the original embedding space relate to observed performance improvements.
 Specifically, we hypothesize that LEACE provides greater performance gains when the removable concept is prominently encoded within the embedding space.

-We apply PCA to the original embeddings from each event-level dataset (SCOTUS, SemEval, Swiss Court Cases) and record the proportion of total variance explained by PC1.
+To test this, we apply PCA to the original embeddings from each event-level dataset (SCOTUS, SemEval, Swiss Court Cases) and record the proportion of total variance explained by PC1.
 A high proportion of explained variance suggests that PC1 encodes a dominant direction in the embedding space, which will tend to correspond to the concept targeted by LEACE (i.e., the source or language, per \cref{fig:erasure-illustration}).

-\cref{fig:pca_ratio} shows a strong positive correlation ($r=0.79$, $p<0.001$) between the proportion of variance explained by PC1 and the percentage improvement in Recall@1.
+Indeed, \cref{fig:pca_ratio} shows a strong positive correlation ($r=0.79$, $p<0.001$) between the proportion of variance explained by PC1 and the percentage improvement in Recall@1.
 This result indicates that LEACE is more effective when the removable concept aligns with dominant directions in the embedding space.

-Given the above findings, why not use PCA to perform erasure instead, along the lines of \citet{Bolukbasi2016ManITA}?
-We find positive but less consistent results than LEACE on our tasks, and strongly degraded MTEB performance (\cref{app:baseline}).
+Given these findings, one might ask why not use PCA for erasure instead, following \citet{Bolukbasi2016ManITA}.
+We observe positive but less consistent results than LEACE on our tasks, along with a strong degradation in MTEB performance (\cref{app:baseline}).

 \paragraph{A new task: bitext mining} Erasure improves already multilingual models on with multilingual tasks, so can it help with \emph{bitext mining}---retrieving translation pairs via similarity search?
-Improvements are not as universally strong, but we do observe state-of-the-art results on a few leaderboard tasks from \citet{enevoldsen2025mmtebmassivemultilingualtext}, and erasure never harms performance (details in \cref{app:bitext}).
+Our further experiments show that improvements are not uniformly strong, but we do achieve state-of-the-art results on a few leaderboard tasks from \citet{enevoldsen2025mmtebmassivemultilingualtext}, and erasure never reduces performance (details in~\cref{app:bitext}).